Aayush-S/NewsMatch/README.md

 # NewsMatch
 NewsMatch: A Political Bias Recommendation and Visualization Website.

+We have built a system that clusters news topics by topic and determines their bias.
+Our visualization system makes it easy for users to see the distribution of different metadata across articles as well as find interesting articles for them to read.
+NewsMatch also provides users with recommendations for similar and different ideological articles to give different perspectives on a given topic.

 ## Setting up the Dataset
 1. If you only want to use the first 10k articles of the dataset, no setup is needed!